Bruges Christmas Market

 Book your trip to the Bruges Christmas market with LeShuttle – it’s just a 35-minute crossing from Folkestone to Calais.

-It’s hard to stop waffling on about Bruges, mainly because it is so beautiful, especially at Christmas time.
-The medieval architecture, winding canals, bridges and perfectly preserved buildings seem to take you back in time.
+Yes, because it is so beautiful, especially at Christmas time.
+In fact, it’s hard to stop waffling on about Bruges - the medieval architecture, winding canals, bridges and perfectly preserved buildings seem to take you back in time.
 The ‘golden age’ of Bruges was in the 14th and 15th centuries, when it was a trading and artistic power.
 Walking around the city today, or seeing it from the water, you are steeped in reminders of that incredible history.

 Where is Bruges Christmas market?

-The Christmas market in Bruges is called ‘Winter Glow’, and celebrates all the different things you can do in Bruges during the festive season, in an inclusive event.
+The Christmas market in Bruges is called ‘Winter Glow’, and celebrates all the different things you can do in Bruges during the festive season, in an inclusive winter festival event.

 The main Bruges Christmas market is held in the Markt, the city’s market square.
-Here you'll find the huge Christmas tree, the chalets selling everything from food and drink to clothes and souvenirs, as well as all the cosy cafés, bars and restaurants that are lit up like gingerbread houses.
+Here you'll find Christmas trees, chalets selling everything from food and drink to clothes and souvenirs, as well as all the cosy cafés, bars and restaurants that are lit up like gingerbread houses.
 You can even climb the 366 steps to the top of the 83-metre belfry and look down on everything from on high.
+The largest Christmas tree in Bruges can be found in the Burg, a nearby square.

 A serene view of a city square illuminated at night, showcasing historic buildings and a tranquil atmosphere.Savour the atmosphere in one of Markt square’s numerous bars and cafés